intel/QAT_Engine/docs/limitations.md

   algorithm support.
 * QAT Engine built for OpenSSL3.0 is only compatible with dependent libraries also linked with OpenSSL3.0 libraries due to [OpenSSL#17112][1].
 Same applies for OpenSSL 1.1.1.
-* SM4-GCM and SM4-CCM are only supported with BabaSSL versions based on OpenSSL 1.1.1.
+* SM4-GCM, SM4-CCM and SM4-CBC are only supported with Tongsuo and they are not supported with OpenSSL.
-  They are not supported with OpenSSL 1.1.1, OpenSSL 3.0 and BabaSSL versions based on OpenSSL 3.0.
+* Handshake Failures with X25519/X448 which is fixed in [Tongsuo#563][7] and SM2 init Failure in Speed test is fixed in [Tongsuo#590][8].
+These issues observed in Tongsuo only and not in OpenSSL.
 * HKDF based on SM3 is not supported in QAT_HW, The request will fallback to OpenSSL software if fallback been enabled otherwise failures are observed.
 * There is a limitation with thread specific USDM: *memory allocated in one thread